Skip to main content

 • retry_on_failure - settings to determine whether failed batches should be tried.

 • batch - a batch processor ensures events are sent as batches.
 We recommend a value of around 5000 with a timeout of 5s.
 Whichever of these is reached first will initiate a batch to be flushed to the exporter.
 Lowering these values will mean a lower latency pipeline with data available for querying sooner, at the expense of more connections and batches sent to ClickHouse.
-This is not recommended if users are not using [asynchronous inserts](asynchronous inserts) as it may cause issues with too many parts in ClickHouse.
+This is not recommended if users are not using asynchronous inserts as it may cause issues with too many parts in ClickHouse.
 Conversely, if users are using asynchronous inserts these availability data for querying will also be dependent on asynchronous insert settings - although data will still be flushed from the connector sooner.
-See "Batching" for more details.
+See Batching for more details.

 • sending_queue - controls the size of the sending queue.
 Each item in the queue contains a batch.
 If this queue is exceeded e.g. due to ClickHouse being unreachable but events continue to arrive, batches will be dropped.
-See "Handling backpressure" for more details.

 Assuming users have extracted the structured log file and have a local instance of ClickHouse running (with default authentication), users can run this configuration via the command: